WVIT: Analog-to-digital conversion

 WVIT shut down its analog signal, over UHF channel 30, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 35, using virtual channel 30.
-With the transition, the height of the station's transmitter tower was increased to 434 m.
+With the transition, the height of the station's transmitter tower was increased to 1,100 ft inclusive of the antenna.

 Spectrum auction repack

 On August 2, 2019, WVIT was moved from channel 35 to channel 31.